Greater Chicago Food Depository: Fresh Truck

 The Fresh Truck provides fresh produce to people who have food insecurity as a part of a partnership with the Cook County Health and Hospitals System.

 The Fresh Truck is a mobile program started by the GCFD and the Cook County Health and Hospitals System in 2015.
 It began, as a test program, as a way of providing healthy foods to people who are unable to get enough in their diet due to location and/or resources.
 Doctors, at hospitals, write people, who need more healthy nutrients in their diets, "prescriptions" which they can then take down to the fresh truck and redeem for fresh fruits and vegetables.
 This service is also available to the general public at certain times, when people able to go and obtain fresh fruits and vegetables from the fresh truck regardless of prescription.

 Education and training

 Chicago's Community Kitchens

 Founded in 1998, Chicago's Community Kitchens is a free, 14-week culinary training program for people with barriers to employment like arrest records or lack of work history.
 The program, located at the GCFD, prepares students for a career in food service by providing them with a solid foundation in food preparation.
 Students spend the first 12 weeks training and the final two weeks working, as an intern, at a professional kitchen.
 The program has a 90% job placement rate, and graduates have been able to land jobs in some of Chicago's top restaurants.
 GCFD has also assisted students with transportation while they are enrolled in the program.

-Pantry University

-Founded in 2004, Pantry University is the GCFD's training program for member pantries, soup kitchens, and shelters.
-Pantry University is dedicated to building the capacity of member agency partners by providing training and educational workshops on topics such as grant writing, creating budgets, and volunteer management.
-Pantry University has offered courses at the GCFD as well as at community colleges, neighborhood centers, and agency sites throughout Cook County.

-Client workshops and classes range from food safety and sanitation, nutrition, fundraising, grant writing, creating and maintaining budgets to operational best practices.
-All classes are taught by Food Depository staff, agency representatives, and skilled practitioners who are knowledgeable in their topic areas.